 Pollen has a nasty habit of sticking to your child’s clothes.
 Once they come in after spending time outside, have them change clothes and shower quickly.
 This helps wash away allergens from their skin and hair.
 Make sure to wash their clothes with warm water to ensure all allergens have been washed from their clothing.
 Additionally, have your child wear sunglasses whenever they go outside to protect their eyes from pollen, dust, or other allergens that might lead to a reaction.

-As we enter allergy season, children are at a big risk.
+As we enter the allergy season, children are at a big risk.
 Allergens such as dust and pollen are higher in the spring than other times of the year, which can activate your child’s allergies.
 Getting your child prepared for allergy season is crucial to ensure that they aren’t forced to spend this season inside.
 To learn more about allergies and what you can do, give Tots N Teens Pediatrics a call today.